metno/pysurfex/docs/example.rst

 Examples
 =======================================================

-First you must install pysurfex and make sure you have it in PYTHONPATH and the bin directory in your path
+First you must install pysurfex for example with poetry

 Create forcing from MET-Nordic analysis